openhwgroup/cv32e40x/docs/user_manual/source/pipeline.rst

 The |corev| experiences a 1 cycle penalty on the following hazards.

  * Load data hazard (in case the instruction immediately following a load uses the result of that load)
- * Jump register (jalr) data hazard (in case that a jalr depends on the result of an immediately preceding non-load instruction)
+ * Jump register (``jalr``) data hazard (in case that a ``jalr`` depends on the result of an immediately preceding non-load instruction)
- * Any implicit CSR read in ID (mret or table jump) while any implicit or explicit CSR access is in the WB stage
+ * An instruction causing an implicit CSR read in ID (mret or table jump) while a CSR access instruction or an instruction causing an implicit CSR access is in the WB stage
- * Implicit CSR read in EX while any implicit or explicit CSR write is in WB
+ * An instruction causing an implicit CSR read in EX while a CSR access instruction or an instruction causing an implicit CSR access is in the WB stage
- * Explicit CSR read in EX while any implicit CSR write is in WB
+ * An instruction causing an explicit CSR read in EX while an instruction causing an implicit CSR write is in the WB stage
- * Explicit CSR read in EX while there is a RAW hazard with an explicit CSR write in WB.
+ * An instruction causing an explicit CSR read in EX while there is a RAW hazard with an explicit CSR write in WB.

 The |corev| experiences a 2 cycle penalty on the following hazards.

- * Jump register (jalr) data hazard (in case that a jalr depends on the result of an immediately preceding load instruction)
+ * Jump register (``jalr``) data hazard (in case that a ``jalr`` depends on the result of an immediately preceding load instruction)
- * Any implicit CSR read in ID (mret or table jump) while any implicit or explicit CSR access is in the EX stage
+ * An instruction causing an implicit CSR read in ID (mret or table jump) while a CSR access instruction or an instruction causing an implicit CSR access is in the WB stage

 .. note::
-  Implicit CSR reads are reads performed by non-CSR instructions or CSR instructions reading multiple CSR values.
+  Implicit CSR reads are reads performed by non-CSR instructions or CSR instructions reading CSR values from another CSR.
   Explicit CSR reads and writes are CSR instructions accessing the CSR encoded in the instruction word.